What Is Landlord and Tenant Law?

 - Can I deduct repair fees for normal wear and tear from my rent payment?

 - How do I evict a tenant for nonpayment of rent?
+Can do I collect unpaid rent?

 - What do I do if I have received written notice of eviction but do not want to vacate?